 Additionally, each agency must adopt procedures for, and perform, continuous self-assessment of each activity, using the mission, goals, objectives and measurements (RCW 43.88.090(4)).

 Results Washington is Governor Inslee's data-driven initiative to make government more effective, efficient, and customer-focused.
 Launched in 2013, Results Washington is helping drive improvements on dozens of key goals.

-The Department of Corrections' (DOC) key goal is to reduce the number of inmates who return to institutions as a result of new felony convictions (i.e., reduce recidivism).
+The Department of Corrections' (DOC) key objective in supporting successful reentry is to reduce the number of individuals who return to institutions as a result of new felony convictions (i.e., reduce recidivism).
+The department supports this objective by working with community partners, implementing evidence based programs, and establishing continuity of health care to aid in successful reentry both before and after release.
 Lower return rates translate to increased public safety and reduced cost to the taxpayer for the state's criminal justice system.
-The Department's outcome measure of reducing recidivism is located in the Safe People topic area of Goal 4: Healthy And Safe Communities , and is supported by three leading indicators.
+The Department's objective of reducing recidivism is located in the Results Washington outcome measure Healthy and Safe Communities.

 Operating & Capital Budgets

 The governor shall communicate statewide priorities to agencies for use in developing biennial budget recommendations for their agency, and shall require from proper agency officials detailed estimates that include statements or tables which indicate the state funds which are required for the receipt of federal matching revenues, and must reflect that the agency considered any alternatives to reduce costs or improve service delivery (RCW 43.88.090(1)).

 It is the policy of the legislature that each agency's budget recommendations must be directly linked to the agency's stated mission and productivity goals and objectives, and budget proposals must include integration of performance measures to allow for objective determination of an activity's success in achieving its goals (RCW 43.88.090(5)).

 Department Biennial Budget Development